 A lot of fun has been had, pointing at "peak oilers"' failed prediction: they couldn't foresee fracking.
 The same kind of fun has been made at malthusians because they couldn't foresee Haber-Bosch.
 Alright, fair enough, I hope you had a good time laughing.

 However, when you look at it, the logic is still solid: There is a limited amount of oil reachable with a positive EROI and there is a limit to growth on a finite planet.

 "Wait, wait, wait", you're telling me, "Big Oil is simply recognizing that renewables are the future".
 That's a fair point and it might very well be true, but please, allow me to try something else:

 The economic slowdown caused by the 2020 pandemic hurts these drillers big time.
 Because the pandemic is expected to affect oil demand for a long while, they're expected to go belly up.
-When energy demand grows again, their infrastructure will have rotten, further decreasing the EROI of Tier 3 fracking sites, so we won't ever open them up again.
+When energy demand grows again, their infrastructure will have rotten, further decreasing the EROI of low-tier fracking sites, so we won't ever open them up again.

 This leaves us only with good old Easy Oil.
 Unless renewables have picked up in a major way before energy demand grows again, this can only mean a drastic increase in energy price.
 The price of energy will then be way above what the economy can support and this will precipitate another economic crisis.

 But renewables will not pick up.
 There's too much mining to be done to even come close to fossil fuel's contribution to global energy demand and this involves too much oil, which will skyrocket in price.
 We're in the Energy Trap!
 A smart entity could have used the pandemic's oil crash to massively invest in renewables, but it doesn't seem like it happened.
 We're just really not that smart.